“Best Trail Festival” – Runner’s World Magazine

 “I have [already recommended this race], did by myself the first year, had group of 8 this year!”

-A weekend of fun and running on the beautiful trails near Fruita, Colorado.
-The weekend kicks off on Friday night with packet pickup and a pasta dinner.
+Join us for a weekend of fun and running on the beautiful trails near Fruita, Colorado.
+The weekend kicks off on Friday night with packet pickup and a dinner.
 Saturday is the trail marathon and 50K, followed that night with a racer party at a local brewery.
 Sunday’s events include a 10K, half marathon and kids’ races.
 Sunday’s races did sell out in 2017, so get in early.

 We can’t wait to see you this April – hopefully with fresh legs and a powerful spirit, ready to start the racing season off right!
 We wish you all health, happiness, and smart training in the weeks to come!